Here is a list of actions you and any concerned citizen can take to stop human trafficking. Even if it’s just one action, it will make a difference!

-3. List ten things you love to do.
-Identify one that can involve time spent with a minor.
-In a supervised manner, find a way to spend time with a minor sharing that activity that you love to do.
+3. List five things you love to do.
+Identify one that you can do while spending time with a child or teenager in a supervised manner.
+Find a way to share that activity with a youth.
+For activity ideas, refer to www.search-institute.org

 4. Become more informed about human trafficking by reading Rescue and Restore Campaign fact sheets and other materials.
 (Example: http://www.acf.hhs.gov/trafficking/about/factsheets.html)

 6. Teens often are uninformed about acceptable behavior when dating.
 Dating abuse can be a precursor conditioning to becoming more vulnerable to human trafficking.
-To help a teen, learn more yourself by visiting www.loveisrespect.org.
+Become prepared to help a teen, learn more yourself by visiting www.loveisrespect.org.